Next Chapter for Teachers Podcast

 To get your free copy of my ebook The Thrive Guide: Beginning a Teaching Career in Uncertain Times, visit my website www.erinsponaugle.com!

-To download your FREE checklist The Great 88: Rules, Routines, and Expectations to Go Over and Over, click here and feel confident establishing your classroom management in the new school year.
+Download your FREE checklist, The Great 88: Rules, Routines, and Expectations to Go Over and Over, and feel confident establishing classroom management.

-For more resources on classroom management, time management, and preserving your mental well-being so you can avoid teacher burn out, visit www.erinsponaugle.com.
+For more resources on classroom management, time management, and preserving mental well-being to avoid teacher burnout, visit www.erinsponaugle.com.

-You can find more classroom resources for your upper elementary classroom by visit Next Chapter Press on Teachers Pay Teachers.
+Find more upper elementary classroom resources by visiting Next Chapter Press on Teachers Pay Teachers.